lfex/ltest/README.md

 ## EUnit Compatibility [&#x219F;](#contents)

-The tests created with ltest are compatible with EUnit ane can be run from either Erlang or LFE, using the standard EUnit listener or the ltest listener (test runner).
+The tests created with ltest are compatible with EUnit and can be run from either Erlang or LFE, using the standard EUnit listener or the ltest listener (test runner).